#YOLO, #pioneer, #teamtaurus, #girlpower, #independentwoman

 How did you start in writing?

+Before my UCLA writing program was over, I was hired to write art reviews for LA Artcore www.laartcore.org. - a nonprofit art gallery in downtown Los Angeles.
 This is where my writing career began.
 I had my first art review published in an international art magazine at the tender age of 22.
 When I got my first paycheck, I was hooked!
-Since then I've been writing on and off.
-I'm glad it's now fully back on.

 What motivated you to write The Beijing Family book series?

 How long did it take you to write the first book of the series?

 In 2012, I began writing The Beijing Family book series as non-fictional due to the vast amount of personal experiences to draw upon and it was so boring!
 So the Chinese have lots of money and they're buying everything, who cares!
 It was almost a documentary about excessive one-dimensional mass consumption from the nouveau riche and it was shallow.
 I then changed it creative fiction and it came alive!
 Now it has more meaningful story lines, characters, make believe and more depth and substance.
 It's more fun, colorful, unpredictable and I love it!
 I published the first three books in 2013.
 Shortly after, I unpublished it and started over.
 I then hired very good editors to rewrite the first 3 and added two more to a total of 5.